OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 # OAuth2Authentication == JWTAuthentication ?  #

-At this point you may have noticed that our `authorize` method already has access to `Autentication` and that it is being seen the same as the OAuth2 authentication object in the legacy implementation.
-To achieve this we had to update our `SecurityConfig`, configuring a JWT token store and converter, and adding a `addFilterBefore()` in our http chain within the `configure(HttpSecurity http)` method.
+At this point you may have noticed that our `authorize` method already has access to `Autentication`, and that it is being treated just like the OAuth2 authentication in our legacy implementation.
+This is because in order for this whole thing to work, we are converting the JWT token in the request to an OAuth2 compatible token.
+This means that we have to update our `SecurityConfig` (backing up and tagging the old one as legacy), configuring a JWT token store and converter, and finally adding a `addFilterBefore()` in our http chain within the `configure(HttpSecurity http)` method.

 ```
 @Configuration